 is reporting that as many as 200 city schools suffered serious damage in the storm, but all but 40 were ready to open this last week.
 Students will head back after missing a full week of school due to the storm and subsequent damage.

 “I know this is a great inconvenience for parents who may be missing work because they don’t have anybody to take care of their kids, but the bottom line is that there are an awful lot of schools that have received damage or don’t have power,” Mayor Bloomberg was reported saying in the New York Daily News.
-“It’s just so many that in the end we need the next four or five days to clean up.”
+“It’s just so many that in the end, we need the next four or five days to clean up.”

 Of the 200 schools that were not considered usable last week, 86 of those buildings were without power.
 Around 40 of those buildings were still without power at the close of last week, the day teachers were supposed to report back to work.
 They will reopen a couple days after the rest.
-Custodians are monitoring the situation at those buildings, with instructions to alert principals of the schools as soon as power was restored.
+Custodians are monitoring the situation in those buildings, with instructions to alert principals of the schools as soon as power was restored.

 An additional 76 schools in the New York City area are being used as shelters for residents who were displaced during the storm.
 At this time, it is anybody’s guess when those residents will be able to leave the shelter for other locations.
 New York City Chancellor Dennis Walcott told the New York Daily News that shelter residents and students will have to learn to “co-exist” for a period of time.